kevgo/tikibase/README.md

 application in this repository is an optional linter that helps keep a Tikibase consistent by finding and fixing:

+- missing backlinks: if a document links to another document, the other document must also link back to the first document
+- unknown or unordered headings: you can define the allowed headings and in which order they should occur - this helps keep a knowledge base organized

+In addition, Tikibase provides the usual Markdown linting like:

 - broken links/images pointing to non-existing local files or anchors
 - unreferenced files
 - documents linking to themselves